BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 [Lorna Shore]'s new album [I Feel the Everblack Festering Within Me] was released in September and was a good second on this list until Sin Deliverance delivered.
 It seems that Lorna Shore might be the most recognised deathcore band around, and I often see other deathcore bands being compared to them.
-I think this album is a good continuation of Lorna Shore's sound, but I'm still not entirely happy with the "breakdowns" (or whatever they're called), especially at the end of [Prison of Flesh].
-They seem less frequent, or at least less obvious, than in their [Immortal] album, which was a nicer sound than Everblack, but was really quite ruined by breakdowns in the middle of quite excellent tracks.
+I think this album is a good continuation of _Lorna Shore_'s sound, but I'm still not entirely happy with the "breakdowns" (or whatever they're called), especially at the end of [Prison of Flesh].
+They seem less frequent, or at least less obvious, than in their [Immortal] album, which was a nicer sound than _Everblack_, but was really quite ruined by breakdowns in the middle of quite excellent tracks.
 I mean, why stop what is otherwise excellent music every now and then just to make noises?